Personal Guarantee, Personal Guarantees and Director's Personal Guarantees

 That is why the bank seek your asset/income information - it's their first priority.
 Immediately, they are provided with that information the customer is under pressure for payment regardless of any disputes or complaints which you may have previously raised.

-IBAS business banking dispute negotiating experience and proven strategy provides claims and defences for business bank customers.
-IBAS has featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and in Sunday Times, Times, Daily Mail, Daily Express, Telegraph and Daily Mirror editorials evidenced in IBAS News Archive.
+IBAS has been featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and contributed to many editorials and articles including those for the Sunday Times, Times, Daily Mail, Daily Express, Telegraph and Daily Mirror.